r-oland/r-oland/README.md

 ### Let's work together 🌱

 I'm currently based in Eindhoven, The Netherlands and I'm available for freelance work.
-If you wan't to know more or get into contact: <a href="https://rolandbranten.com" target="_blank">Check out my website!</a>
+If you wan't to know more or get into contact: <a href="https://rolandbranten.com" target="_blank">check out my website!</a>